dreadflopp/dreads_modlist_patches/README.md

 ## Audiovisual - Sounds & Music

 #### [Audio Overhaul for Skyrim SE](http://www.nexusmods.com/skyrimspecialedition/mods/12466)
 Do not install any patches.
-Delete the SKSE folder after installation.

 #### [Better Animal Footsteps](https://www.nexusmods.com/skyrim/mods/24805)
 Choose to install all footstep sounds.
 Do not install any patches.